Higher education quality-related research (QR) funding

 QR is paid as part of the block grant to the institutions, which includes funds for learning and teaching and widening participation and, as such, can be distributed by the recipient university according to its own strategic priorities.

-Total QR funding (£s) in Northern Ireland, 2012/13 to 2018/19, includes the QR quality premium pot, the Research Degree Programme/ Postgraduate Research (RDP/PGR) Supervision Fund
+Total QR funding (£s) in Northern Ireland, 2014/15 to 2020/21, includes the QR quality premium pot and Research Degree Programme supervision

 |QUB Mainstream QR||QUB Charities Support||UU Mainstream QR||UU Charities Support|